Necmttn/blog/src/posts/i-guess-im-fullstack-now.md

   - posts
   - tech
 date: 2023-02-22
-title: I Guess I'm Full-Stack Now?
+title: I guess I'm full-stack now
 description: Approximately 5 minutes ago I had the epiphany that I'm full-stack now.
 I've always considered myself a backend guy.
 But it sort of all at once just dawned on me that I've been doing full-stack for over 3 years now from UIs in React to REST/GraphQL APIs to even some infrastructure.
 ---
 Approximately 5 minutes ago I had the epiphany that I'm full-stack now.
 I've always considered myself a backend guy.
 But it sort of all at once just dawned on me that I've been doing full-stack for over 3 years now from UIs in React to REST/GraphQL APIs to even some infrastructure.<!-- excerpt -->